 Risk based assessments

-7.13 A risk based assessment is an assessment that focuses on identifying privacy risks to the effective handling of personal information by an entity in accordance with relevant legislation (for example, APPs, credit provisions or code, TFN guidelines).
+7.18 A risk based assessment is an assessment that focuses on identifying privacy risks to the effective handling of personal information by an entity in accordance with relevant legislation (for example, APPs, credit provisions or code, TFN guidelines, privacy safeguards or privacy or confidentiality related CDR Rules, Part VIIIA).
 The privacy risks identified should directly relate to the entity’s general compliance obligations.

 Compliance based assessments